erobertsCNA/ASDProject2025TeamPurple/README.md

    ```
 #### 3. Set up and install the Environment.

+This will depend on your operating system.
+See instructions for Windows Users and Mac/Linux users below

+## Windows Users
-In your CMD terminal in your IDE, run the following:
+In your CMD terminal, run the following:
    ```
    setup.bat
    ```